 If you wish now is the time to fit the solebar brackets.
-There are two types, vertical (7a) and horizontal (7b).
-You will need to have used solebar overlays 4a if you want to use them.
+There are three types, vertical GWR (7a), horizontal GWR (7b) and horizontal SR (7c).
 In all cases the tabs are inserted into slots in the solebars and then soldered in place.
 For the vertical brackets there are 'tongues' on the chassis top plate to assist with this.
 The horizontal brackets fit along the bottom of the solebar at the points where the body side door springs are attached to the body.
-See Fig. 1 for more clarity on positioning.
+See Fig. 1a or 1b for more clarity on positioning depending on which type you are building.